goodmanj/optical_seti/README.md

 ### `harps_spectralpositioning.txt`

 Data file describing the position of the spectral orders of HARPS's echelle spectrograph on its CCD chips.
 Used by `harpscompare.py`.
 (Reference source URL?)

+### `hanuschik_airglow.fits`

+Detailed airglow line database Hanuschik, 2003, "A flux-calibrated, high-resolution atlas of optical sky emission from UVES", doi:10.1051/0004-6361:20030885 downloaded from https://vizier.cds.unistra.fr/viz-bin/VizieR-2

+## Miscellaneous

+### `test/`

+Test scripts for major functions.
+See the code here for usage examples and verification.